tanmatt/QuoteOfTheDay/README.md

 - Mon Mar 25 07:00:07 2024 | The words were on their way, and when they arrived, she would hold them in her hands like clouds, and she would ring them out like the rain. - Markus Zusak
 - Tue Mar 26 07:00:08 2024 | Quarrels often arise in marriages when the bridal gifts are excessive. - Antisthenes
 - Wed Mar 27 07:00:07 2024 | It will be I, it will be the silence, where I am, I don't know, I'll never know, in the silence you don't know, you must go on, I can't go on, I'll go on. - Samuel Beckett
+- Fri Mar 29 07:00:08 2024 | Win the crowd and you will win your freedom. - Proximo